OpenStuder/OpenStuder.github.io/bluetooth.md

     </div>
 </div>

 <p>The gateway can reject any connection attempt due to protocol version mismatch or failed authorization.
-The server responds back with an <strong class="error">ERROR</strong> message explaining why
+The server responds back with an <strong class="error">ERROR</strong> frame explaining why
     the authorization was rejected.
 The connection remains open.</p>

 ### Device enumeration

-<p>A client can request a gateway to enumerates all connected devices by sending an <strong>ENUMERATE</strong> message.</p>
+<p>A client can request a gateway to enumerates all connected devices by sending an <strong>ENUMERATE</strong> frame.</p>

 <div class="bt-api-doc request">
     <button class="accordion-toggle">ENUMERATE</button>
     <div class="accordion-content" hidden>
         <p>
-            An <strong>ENUMERATE</strong> message triggers a device enumeration on the gateway.<br/>
+            An <strong>ENUMERATE</strong> frame triggers a device enumeration on the gateway.<br/>
             The gateway basically scans every configured and functional device access driver for new devices and removes devices that do not respond anymore.
         </p>
         <h6>parameters</h6>